List of Fast & Furious characters: Morimoto

 Morimoto was Takashi's close friend.
 Morimoto confronts Sean with Han and Takashi when Sean is talking to Neela at the drifting site.
 He also confronts and beats up Twinkie when he believes Twinkie sold him a broken iPod until Sean breaks up the fight who gives Morimoto his own iPod to replace the broken one.
-When Takashi goes to confront Han about skimming money from Takashi's business, Morimito accompanies him.
-While chasing Han and Sean he crashes into another car and dies instantly on impact.
+When Takashi goes to confront Han about skimming money from Takashi's business, Morimoto accompanies him.
+While chasing Han and Sean he crashes his 350Z into a Lexus GS 400 and dies instantly on impact.
 Morimoto is portrayed by Leonardo Nam.